itsromiljain/onlinemarketplace-itsromiljain/avoiding_common_attacks.md

 Not applicable.

 ## Don't delegatecall to untrusted code & Don't assume contracts are created with zero balance
-This is not assumed anywhere, and withdrawals from `StoreFront.sol` are based on each storefront's `balance` value, which is stored separately from the total contract balance.
+This is not assumed anywhere.
+The withdrawals from `StoreFront.sol` are based on each store's `balance`, which is stored separately from the total contract balance.

 ## Remember that on-chain data is public
 Though all data is visible in the UI only store balances seems is somewhat sensitive data but that could be seen anywas once a store owner withdraws their balance.